 Protecting your kayak from exposure to sunlight when stored will significantly lengthen its useful life.
-Although Carbonlite is UV protected, the sun will eventually break down the material over prolonged exposure (many years).
+Although Carbonlite is UV-resistant, the sun will eventually break down the material over prolonged exposure (many years).
 Storing your kayak indoors is best.
-If storing the kayak outside, it can be covered with a tarp or stored in a shady place.
+If storing the kayak outside, it should be elevated, covered against the elements, and secured to prevent wind damage.
 A cockpit cover is very effective in protecting the inside of your kayak from the weather and critters.
-It is best to store your kayak clean and dry, especially in the bulkheaded compartments.
+It is best to store your kayak clean and dry, especially in the bulk headed compartments.
 In areas with harsh winters, dry the kayak and protect it from snow loads.
 Freezing water expands and can put stress on glue joints and seams.
-Please visit our Care & Repair page for more details on storing your kayak.
+Please visit our Kayak Care section for more details on storing your kayak

 That is a complicated question due to the variety of vehicles and car racks in use.
 We recommend contacting your local dealer as they will probably have the latest and greatest offerings for car racks and kayak carriers that best suit your vehicle.
 Our kayaks transport very well with most systems currently available.
 Some saddle-style kayak carriers may have a fit issue with the pronounced keel of our Caribbean series.
 A padded spacer between the saddles and kayak would be required to give the proper clearance for the keel.

 Our Infinity Seat System is outfitted with comfortable padding to suit the needs of most paddlers without additional customization.
 However, minicell foam and contact cement can be used for truly customizing the fit of your kayak.
-There are a variety of pre-shaped, aftermarket kits available from companies such as Padz.
-Blocks of minicell foam in varying thicknesses are available from most paddle shops and can be cut and shaped with a bread knife or saw and fine-tuned with sandpaper.
+There are a variety of pre-shaped, aftermarket kits available.
+Blocks of minicell foam in varying thicknesses are available from your local dealer and can be cut and shaped with a small knife or saw and fine-tuned with sandpaper.

 Many Eddyline kayaks can be ordered with a rudder, but we do not currently offer a bolt-on kit to add a rudder to kayaks built without one.